deepset-ai/haystack-home/content/blog/benchmarking-haystack-pipelines/index.md

 - `embedding_model`: the model used to encode the documents and the question.
 - `chunk_size`: the number of tokens in the input text that makes up segments of text to be embedded and indexed.

-Finally, we show and discuss the results of the evaluation.
+We end by discussing the results of the evaluation and sharing some lessons learned.

 ### The "ARAGOG: Advanced RAG Output Grading" Dataset